include-marcy/luau-class-generator/README.md

 # Release Notes
 This is the official release notes section for the Luau Library Class Generator VSC Extension.

+# v1.0.1.7.28.24
+* Added command: LCG: Add Class Method to allow generation of a method in a class file.
+* Changed extension official name to "Luau Class Generator".
+* Added Commented Descriptions Toggle setting

 # v1.0.0.7.28.24
 * Full release of the extension